 Stellar Phoenix Photo Recovery Software supports almost all types memory cards, such as SD, SDHC, SDSC, SDXC, SDIO, Mini SD, Micro SD, memory cards along with SSD, MMC, CF, XD, cell phone memory card, Compact memory cards, which are used in digital cameras, camcorders, mobile phones, MP3 players and any other type media cards, etc.

 About SD card capacity:

-Capacities of SD cards depend upon their models, such as SDSC (SD) cards starts from 1 MB and goes up to 2 GB, where some of them start from 4 GB and goes up to 32 GB.
+Capacities of SD cards depend on their models, such as SDSC (SD) cards starts from 1 MB and goes up to 2 GB, where some of them start from 4 GB and go up to 32 GB.
 Apart from this SDHC starts over 2 GB and goes up to 32 GB and SDXC starts over 32 GB and goes up to 2 TB.
 All the SD cards work with all host devices that support SD, SDHC, or SDXC cards.
-SD cards are used by almost all the gadgets that have external memory slots such as digital cameras, camcorders, video game consoles, mobile phones, and all handheld computers.
+SD cards are used by almost all the gadgets that have external memory slots such as digital cameras, camcorders, video game consoles, android mobile phones, and all handheld computers.

 Along with various advantages, SD cards also have some shortcomings which are encouraging manufacturers to remove SD slots from portable devices and replacing SD card slots with USB ports and internal memory.

-Basically, it is all about business in the first place as the manufacturers want to reduce the complexity of portable devices by removing the detachable battery, and replacing the SD card slot with more internal memory.
+It is all about business in the first place as the manufacturers want to reduce the complexity of portable devices by removing the detachable battery and replacing the SD card slot with more internal memory.
 This change not only reduces the multiple things attached to the portable devices but also increases the hardware price.
 Limited internal storage does not decrease the use of mobile data, but increase the use of cloud storage and online services, etc. where non-removable battery makes the devices disposable.

-Frequently Asked Questions:
+Frequently Asked Questions

 Q: Is Cloud getting more popular than SD card?

 Q: I am unable to format my 16 GB SD card.
 It is showing a message to reformat it again.
 What should I do now?

 Answer:At first, try to change the card reader or connect it to a different device.
-If still there's an issue, your card has become corrupt and you may need recovery software to recover data.
+If still there's an issue, your card has become corrupt, and you may need recovery software to recover data.

 Q: How to transfer photos from my phone to my external SD card?